 Thank you for all your support last term with your child’s learning at home.
 Please continue to support your child’s learning by making sure your child is on time and dressed appropriately for school.
 This term PE will mostly be carried out within the school hall due to the cold weather however there may be times when your child will be outside.
 Please ensure your children are prepared by sending in the school’s winter tracksuit.
 Thank you to parents who have already sent these in.

 Reading remains paramount to your child’s education.
 We ask children to read to an adult at least three times per week, and for them to ensure homework is always handed in with a signature to confirm it has been checked by an adult at home.
+Please can you check the children’s spellings are accurate in their homework books.
 I have already seen the positive impact of the set reading comprehension questions (which I gave out to most parents at parents evening).
 Please continue to use these as an aid to supporting your child’s reading at home.
 If you need a copy of these, please make a note in your child’s reading record or catch me at the end of the day.

-During maths this term, as we continue the mastery approach to mathematics, we will be looking at multiplication and division as well as fractions and decimals later in the term.
-Times tables must be continually reinforced at home to develop fluency and confidence so please remind your children to make full use of the ‘Times Tables Rockstars’ app/website.
+During Mathematics this term, we will be looking at multiplication and division as well as fractions and decimals later in the term.
+Times tables must be continually reinforced at home to develop fluency and confidence so please remind your children to make full use of the ‘Times Tables Rockstars’ website.

-Finally thank you for everything you already do to support us with your child’s learning and wellbeing, we really do appreciate it.
-I look forward to seeing you all again at the next parents evening at the beginning of February.
+Finally thank you for everything you already do to support us with your child’s learning and wellbeing.
+It really does make a difference!
+I look forward to seeing you all again at the next parents evening on the 11th and 12th February.
 Please do make a call through the office or catch me at the end of the day if you have any questions or require any support with your child’s learning in the meantime.